dreadnode/example-agents/python_agent/README.md

 This agent provides a general-purpose, sandboxed environment for executing Python code to accomplish user-defined tasks.
 It leverages a Large Language Model (LLM) to interpret a natural language task, generate Python code, and execute it within a Docker container.
 The agent operates by creating an interactive session with a [Jupyter kernel](https://docs.jupyter.org/en/latest/projects/kernels.html) running inside the container, allowing it to iteratively write code, execute it, and use the output to inform its next steps until the task is complete.

-## Intended Use

-The agent is designed for a wide range of tasks that can be solved programmatically with Python.

 ## Environment